Two women sitting on stairs, smiling and looking at each other, in an interior space with patterned tiles on the staircase.

 A woman with dark, curly hair, dressed in a light gray blazer, white blouse with ruffles, and jeans, sitting on outdoor steps and smiling at the camera.

-Sarah Lake Vuong
+Sarah Lake Vuong, Founding Partner

 Sarah is a skilled litigator and mentor with more than seventeen years’ experience in federal court and immigration matters.
 Prior to joining private practice, Sarah was an Assistant Director for the Department of Justice’s Office of Immigration Litigation, where she supervised a team of attorneys and litigated some of the Department’s most impactful immigration litigation.
 Sarah also served as an Associate Counsel for the United States Citizenship and Immigration Services’s Office of Chief Counsel in the Litigation and National Security Coordination Division.
 She began her career in immigration law as an Attorney Advisor in the San Francisco immigration court.